Garlic Butter

 Next place the top layer and pour the rest of the ganache over it, letting it drizzle evenly over the sides.
 Let the torte stand at room temperature for 2 hours or until the ganache is completely set.

 Friends, this cake is sinfully rich!
-Look at it, can you spy the ground almonds?
-We had a thin slice each and it was so delicious and filling.
-I am so pleased with how it came out.
+Can you spy the ground almonds?
+Yum!
+So delicious and filling, I was so pleased with how it came out.

 Notes: ♪♫ A recipe is only as good as its ingredients, and that is why it is worth going out of your way to find quality dark chocolate.
 Dark chocolate should be gluten free but as always, carefully check your labels and when possible, choose ingredients that are processed in a dedicated gluten free facility.